Throwing a vegan Tea Party is a great way to socialize and have fun with your veggie (and non-veggie!) friends and family.

 I like to choose matching cups and pots, so they have a nice orderly vibe about them.

 Vegan Warning: a lot of china (porcelain) products contain bone char, so when you purchase one, make sure they are vegan-friendy.

-During an afternoon tea party, traditional finger foods, like savory sandwiches, scones and tea cakes are served.
+During an afternoon tea party, traditional savory finger foods, like small sandwiches and bites are served.
 The most popular savory food ingredient is cucumber.

 Here you can find a few vegan afternoon tea party recipes, that will surely be a huge success.

-Afternoon tea parties are really the best occasions to have desserts without feeling guilty besides birthdays.
+Afternoon tea parties are really the best occasions to have dessert without feeling guilty (besides on your birthday).

 It’s recommended to serve a few non-alcoholic drinks to your guests besides the tea.
 My favorites include, rose and strawberry lemonades, vegan organic sodas or berry/mint infused waters.